-For decades, Wellington has been a worldclass leader in integrating ESG considerations into its investment process.
-With more than 80 analysts covering either fundamental research, or sustainable investing, and involved in more than 15,000 company meetings a year, the strength of its research capabilities gives Wellington fund managers a clear analytical edge.
+We believe that Wellington demonstrates leadership in ESG investing.
+With more than 100 analysts7 covering either fundamental research, or sustainable investing, and involved in more than 15,000 company meetings a year, the strength of its research capabilities gives Wellington fund managers a clear analytical edge.